-- (a) before applying for the ship to be registered, appoint an individual or body corporate satisfying the prescribed requirements to be the representative person in relation to the ship; and - (b) ensure that, so long as the ship remains registered, an individual or body corporate satisfying those requirements is so appointed. - (2) For the purposes of subsection (1) the prescribed requirements are-
+- 6. (1) Where the entitlement of a ship to be registered is, by virtue of section 5, conditional on the appointment of a representative person in relation to the ship, the owner of the ship shall - (a) before applying for the ship to be registered, appoint an individual or body corporate satisfying the prescribed requirements to be the representative person in relation to the ship; and - (b) ensure that, so long as the ship remains registered, an individual or body corporate satisfying those requirements is so appointed. - (2) For the purposes of subsection (1) the prescribed requirements are - (a) the representative person is either - (i) an individual resident in the Islands; or - (ii) a body corporate incorporated in the Islands and having a place of business there; and - (b) such other requirements as the Cabinet may, by regulation, prescribe. - (3) The owner of a ship in relation to which a representative person is for the time being appointed shall - (a) on applying for the ship to be registered, notify the Registrar of Shipping of the name and address of the representative person; and - (b) in the event of a change in the identity, or in the address, of the representative person so appointed, notify the Registrar of Shipping of the name and address of the new representative person, or, as the case may be, of the new address, as soon as practicable after the change occurs, and the Registrar of Shipping shall record any particulars notified to the Registrar of Shipping in pursuance of this section in the register kept by the Registrar of Shipping under this Act.

-- (a) the representative person is either- - (i) an individual resident in the Islands; or - (ii) a body corporate incorporated in the Islands and having a place of business there; and - (b) such other requirements as the Cabinet may, by regulation, prescribe. - (3) The owner of a ship in relation to which a representative person is for the time being appointed shall- - (a) on applying for the ship to be registered, notify the Registrar of Shipping of the name and address of the representative person; and - (b) in the event of a change in the identity, or in the address, of the representative person so appointed, notify the Registrar of Shipping of the name and address of the new representative person, or, as the case may be, of the new address, as soon as practicable after the change occurs, and the Registrar of Shipping shall record any particulars notified to him in pursuance of this section in the register kept by him under this Law.
+- (4) A document required or authorised, by virtue of any statutory provision, to be served for the purpose of the institution of, or otherwise in connection with, proceedings for an offence under this Act, or under any instruments in force under this Act shall, where the person to be served is the owner of a registered ship, be treated as duly served on that person if - - (a) delivered to any representative person for the time being appointed in relation to the ship;

-- (4) A document required or authorised, by virtue of any statutory provision, to be served for the purpose of the institution of, or otherwise in connection with, proceedings for an offence under this Law, or under any instruments in force under this Law shall, where the person to be served is the owner of a registered ship, be treated as duly served on him if- - (a) delivered to any representative person for the time being appointed in relation to the ship; - (b) sent to any such person by post at the address notified (or, as the case may be, last notified) to the Registrar of Shipping under subsection (3) in relation to that person; or - (c) left for any such person at that address. - (5) In addition to all other requirements of this section, a representative person shall- - (a) provide such information with respect to the ship in relation to which he is a representative person, or the owner of such ship; and - (b) carry out such instructions or directives with respect to the representative person's duties and responsibilities in relation to such ship or its owner, as may be required by the Director.
+- (b) sent to any such person by post at the address notified (or, as the case may be, last notified) to the Registrar of Shipping under subsection (3) in relation to that person; or - (c) left for any such person at that address. - (5) In addition to all other requirements of this section, a representative person shall - (a) provide such information with respect to the ship in relation to which that person is a representative person, or the owner of such ship; and - (b) carry out such instructions or directives with respect to the representative person's duties and responsibilities in relation to such ship or its owner, as may be required by the Director.